 The Dutch Roots Organization

-In the context of the Dutch contribution to global agribusiness, the NVLJ accepted the IFAJ’s request to be the host of the IFAJ2018 World Congress.
-The NVLJ will organize the congress in close cooperation with Wageningen University and Research WUR), the institute that celebrates its 100-year anniversary in 2018.
+In the context of the Dutch contribution to global agribusiness, the the Dutch association for agriculture and horticulture journalists (NVLJ) accepted the IFAJ’s request to be the host of the IFAJ2018 World Congress Dutch Roots.
+The NVLJ will organize the congress in close cooperation with Wageningen University and Research (WUR), the institute that celebrates its 100-year anniversary in 2018.